 How does this lever hinge complex affect your body?

-Biomechanical problems are characterized by joint pain, and/or swelling and paresthesia (pins and needles).
+You may have joint pain, and/or swelling and paresthesia (pins and needles).
 Moreover, these problems may be the result of trauma (sprains, strains, athletic injuries, or work injuries).
 Also, they maybe the result of repetitive activities and postures (carpal tunnel syndrome, plantar fasciitis, or foot pronation).
 And the mechanical principles that determine what functions the body can perform are the same, regardless of the activity.
 These activities could be an athletic, recreational, occupational, or everyday task.

 Loss of function involving the muscles, ligaments, and joints of the extremities can significantly reduce the quality or the ease of performing many important activities related to personal care, livelihood, and recreation.
 The joint, its ligamentous structures, and its capsule form the hinge for the bony lever.
 So this “hinge” moves about when a force from the muscles is provided.
 Accordingly, proper joint function depends on the integrity of the soft tissues and the alignment of the bony joint surfaces.